Photo: Thomas Woodtli from Zürich, Switzerland / Wikimedia Commons

 Best Riads in Marrakech: Medina, Kasbah & Palmeraie (2026)

-La Mamounia's 1923 Churchill rose garden, Riad Kniza's 18th-century Almohad palace, and Dar Ahlam's extraordinary Kasbah private estate — Marrakech's finest riads and palaces in 2026.
+La Mamounia's 1923 Churchill-era rose garden, Riad Kniza's 18th-century Almohad palace, and Dar Ahlam's private Kasbah estate — Marrakech's standout riads and palaces in 2026.

 The Marrakech Riad Concept

-- Medina: The UNESCO World Heritage old city — the extraordinary riads, the extraordinary souks, the extraordinary Djemaa el-Fna
+- Medina: The UNESCO World Heritage old city — riads, souks, the Djemaa el-Fna

-- Palmeraie: The extraordinary palm grove 5km north of the Medina — the extraordinary luxury resorts (Amanjena, Four Seasons, Palais Namaskar)
+- Palmeraie: The palm grove 5km north of the Medina — the luxury resorts (Amanjena, Four Seasons, Palais Namaskar)

-- Kasbah: The southern Medina — the extraordinary traditional neighborhood, the most authentic riad character
+- Kasbah: The southern Medina — a traditional neighborhood with some of the most authentic riad character in the city

 The Grand Hotels — La Mamounia